metal-stack/metal-roles/partition/roles/alloy/README.md

 ## Configuration

-The Alloy configuration is assembled from a base template plus a list of opt-in snippets:

-- `templates/config.alloy.j2` — base config, always rendered.
-Defines the shared `loki.write "default"` endpoint.
-- `templates/snippets/<name>.alloy.j2` — opt-in snippets, enabled via `alloy_config_snippets`.

-At deploy time each enabled snippet is rendered into `{{ alloy_config_host_dir }}/conf.d/` and concatenated into a single `config.alloy` file.
+The Alloy configuration is driven by a single template `templates/config.alloy.j2`, which contains all supported sections as conditional blocks.
+At deploy time the template is rendered into `{{ alloy_config_host_dir }}/config.alloy`, with each section included only when the corresponding name appears in `alloy_config_snippets`.

-The snippets can be configured with variables defined in the [Variables](#variables) section below.
+The sections can be configured with variables defined in the [Variables](#variables) section below.
 This allows you to enable only the features you need without having to maintain a full custom config.

 ### Available snippets